Akanksha12-i/Food-Delivery-Website/README.md

-# Website-Landing-Page
+# Food Delievery Website
-This is a landing page designed only using html and bootstrap
+It's a frontend project made using HTML, CSS and JQuery.<br>
+Here's the link for the website:-<br>